tumBAIS/RoutingBlocks/docs/source/getting_started.rst

         return rb.Solution(evaluation, instance, routes)

-Here, we start by copying all customers into a single list, which is then shuffled and split at random positions to yield a set of routes.
-We convert these to routingblocks Route objects using the create_route helper function, which takes as arguments the evaluation function, the instance, and a sequence of vertex ids, and creates a Route object, adding start and end depots accordingly.
-Finally, we create and return a solution from the list of routes.
+Here, we begin by copying all customers into a single list, which is then shuffled and randomly split at various positions to generate a set of routes.
+We convert these into RoutingBlocks Route objects using the create_route helper function.
+This function takes the evaluation function, the instance, and a sequence of vertex IDs as arguments and creates a Route object, adding start and end depots as needed.
+Finally, we create and return a solution using the list of routes.

-Next, we create and configure the local search solver:
+Subsequently, we create and configure the local search solver:

 .. code-block:: python